IBM-Cloud/tf-ibm-docs/infrastructure/README.md

 # How

-The following commands are idempotent, therefore they can only be run once:
+The following commands are NOT idempotent, therefore they can only be run once; where `$NAME` is your own value.
+These closely follow https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials but are trimmed for brevity:

 - `bx login -a https://api.ng.bluemix.net`
 - `bx cs init`
-- `bx cs cluster-create --name tf-ibm-docs-jenkins`
+- `bx cs cluster-create --name $NAME`
   - Start times vary, mine took almost an hour
+  - `watch -n 10 bx cs workers $NAME` until complete
-- `bx cs cluster-config tf-ibm-docs-jenkins`
+- `bx cs cluster-config $NAME`
+  - Run the export command output from the above command
+- Start docker, follow instructions Bluemix docs.
+  - For me this was: `docker-machine start default` followed by `eval $(docker-machine env default)`.

 # Where